tipi-build/docs/01-environments.md

 > Notes:
 >
-> - all paramters after `.run` are forwarded to the remote environment
+> - all parameters after `.run` are forwarded to the remote environment
 > - the standard IO is redirected to the calling console

 ## Running within the tipi environment for your local machine